Boboter/PolyglotNLP/README.md

 # PolyglotNLP
 PolyglotNLP: A Multilingual Language Detection Model Using spaCy and Machine Learning

-This repository documents my journey of creating a language detection model that currently supports German, English, and Spanish, with the intention to expand to more languages.
+This repository documents my journey of creating a language detection model that currently supports German, Russian, Italian, Portuguese, English, and Spanish, with the intention to expand to more languages.
 This project is meant as a learning project for myself.

 ## Project Overview